 I wish I knew of dryer brushes when I was just dipping my toes in hairstyling, back when I had long, fine locks that frizzed with the slightest provocation.
 My morning routine had no room for maneuvering a flat iron in unison with a brush.
 I left the house in a rush with my tresses limp or damp.
-Something like the Revlon one-step hair dryer and volumizer professional hot air brush would have made a big difference.
+A hot air brush would have made a big difference, that’s why I took a closer look at the Revlon one-step hair dryer and volumizer professional hot air brush.

 The Revlon One-Step Hair Dryer is the undisputed market leader in the category.
 The internet went bonkers over this product last year.
 It has over fifty thousand reviews on Amazon and countless reviews on various magazines and blogs.